csabasidor/RUZ_ARIMA-/README.md

 # USAGE:
 monthly_data_1993_2007.sql | monthly_data_2008_2018.sql:

-1. Curretnly both are set to one region and three NACE groups on the timeline 1993 - 2018
+1.Curretnly both are set to one region and three NACE groups on the timeline 1993 - 2018.
 2.For changing the boundaries of the data and NACE groups follow the MetaData for "Register účtovných závierok" scheme.